terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 DELETE http://localhost:6363/api/db/<organization>/<dbid>
 ```

-The delete argument is a JSON document of the following form:
+The delete argument is a JSON document like this:

 ```jsx
 { < "force" : Boolean >